The DeanBeat: Has the game industry hit its peak with crazy valuations or just begun its growth?

 “This larger market will influence the gaming market as well,” Evdokimov said.

-But Iones noted that the gaming market has proven it is resilient in recessions, as it has a very low entry price (free-to-play, for instance) that allows consumers to spend money on it even during a difficult time.
+But Iones noted that the gaming market has proven it is resilient in recessions, as it has a very low entry price (free-to-play, for instance) that enables consumers to spend money on it (or time) even during a difficult time.

 Tuosto believes that the game industry is just beginning to exploit the opportunities and financial deals that lie before it.
 He believes that the game industry was undervalued before and that investors have finally noticed it, because the game industry’s strong results stand out as other industries collapse.
 Advances such as free-to-play, subscriptions, and live operations have strengthened game companies, and now they’re ready to grow even further with a fresh injection of capital.